 Introverts Don’t Hate People

-One of the most common responses that I get when I tell people I wrote a book about networking is a simple, “Oh…well I’m an introvert…so that probably doesn’t work for me.”
+One of the most common responses when I tell people I wrote a book about networking is a simple, “Oh…well, I’m an introvert…so that probably doesn’t work for me.”
 And over time, I’ve learned to answer that excuse with a trick question.

 “Well, do you hate people?”

-But I’ve met a lot of people who mistakenly think that they do.
+But I’ve met many people who mistakenly think they do.
 Introverts LOVE people.
-They just interact differently than the extroverts that so often unwelcomely dominate conversations, networking events, business meetings, and just about everything else.
+They just interact differently than extroverts, who often unwelcomely dominate conversations, networking events, business meetings, and just about everything else.

 Introverts love people differently.